-We Talk Art is the new quarterly Zoom presentation for members of the PSWC.
-Bonnie Zahn Griffith will be chatting with well known artists in an informal virtual setting.
-These distinguished guests will be sharing their stories, processes, tips and more.
-The link to these interviews will be sent to members and posted on our Facebook page.
-The series will feature “live” interviews, so participants may post questions and comments during and after the interview.
-The link to the Zoom meeting for each session will be posted on our Facebook page, and also sent via eBlast to all current PSWC members.
+We Talk Art is a quarterly (or more) Zoom presentation for members of the PSWC.
+Bonnie Zahn Griffith chats with well known artists and others in the art world in an informal virtual setting.
+These distinguished guests share their stories, processes, tips and more.
+The series features “live” interviews, so participants may post questions and comments during and after the interview.
+The link to the Zoom meeting for each session is posted on our Facebook page, and also sent via eBlast to all current PSWC members.

 2023 We Talk Art Interview Series